benoit-liquet/benoit-liquet.github.io/Publications.md

 [C1] Liquet B. and Commenges D., Selecting a semi-parametric estimator by the expected log-likelihood.
 In Probability, Statistics and Modelling in Public Health, Springer, 332-349, (2005).

-## Other publication: articles submitted or in revision

-[S1] Smith G. C, Froen F., Richardson S., Liquet B., Chong H., Charnock-Jones S. and Chong H. P., Age at menarche and the risk of operative delivery.
-Revision in Paediatric and Perinatal Epidemiology.

-[S2] B. Liquet, K. Mengersen,  A. N. Pettitt,  and M. Sutton.
-Bayesian Variable Selection Regression Of Multivariate Responses For Group Data.
-Submitted.

 ## Invited conferences/Lectures